whaakman/azure-docs.nl-nl/articles/application-gateway/application-gateway-faq.md

 ### <a name="what-regions-is-the-service-available-in"></a>Welke regio's is de service beschikbaar is in?

 Application Gateway is beschikbaar in alle regio's van de globale Azure.
-Het is ook beschikbaar in [Azure China](https://www.azure.cn/) en [Azure Government](https://azure.microsoft.com/overview/clouds/government/)
+Het is ook beschikbaar in [Azure China 21Vianet](https://www.azure.cn/) en [Azure Government](https://azure.microsoft.com/overview/clouds/government/)

 ### <a name="is-this-a-dedicated-deployment-for-my-subscription-or-is-it-shared-across-customers"></a>Is dit een specifieke implementatie voor mijn abonnement of deze verdeeld over klanten?